Compare Live Rates For Short Term Loans Now

 Getting into debt is something most, if not all of us, worry about happening.
 Ending up owning money to multiple sources can leave people feeling overwhelmed and concerned about the future, unsure as to how the best way to get out of the circle of debt.

 According to The Money Charity, a staggering £1.562 trillion was estimated to be owed by people in the country by the end of October 2016, with the average individual in the UK owing around £8,000 each.
 So, what can you do to escape the debt trap?
-All The Lenders takes a look at some of the things you can do to avoid this end up happening to you.
+We take a look at some of the things you can do to avoid this end up happening to you.

 One of the main factors that lead to people becoming involved in a circle of debt is to do with only making the minimum repayments necessary on certain cards.
 The Guardian has reported that store cards, in particular, have been shown to be a huge contributor to the problem of growing debt in the country, in part due to the fact that they tend to have extremely high-interest rates (anywhere between 25% and 30%).
 Other critics have said that another factor contributing to store card debt is that some are sold by untrained staff who do not fully explain to the customers the potential consequences of not paying the debt back in full.
 This is one of the reasons why you should make every attempt to pay the card balance back in full.